a11599/pmi/README.md

 Inputs:

-- EAX: Integer to convert.
+- `EAX`: Integer to convert.
-- BL: Conversion mode, see `STR_CV_SIGNED` and `STR_CV_UNSIGNED` constants below.
+- `BL`: Conversion mode, see `STR_CV_SIGNED` and `STR_CV_UNSIGNED` constants below.
-- ESI: Linear address of buffer receiving ASCIIZ result.
+- `ESI`: Linear address of buffer receiving ASCIIZ result.
 It must be at least 11 bytes long for unsigned and 12 bytes for signed integers.

 Outputs: